willtu/Me2Lab/fundamental/layed.md

 P2: ABBA
     half of prisms shares edges with MO6 octahedra and the other half shares faces.
 P3: ABBCCA
-    all prisms share one face with on MO6 octahedron and three edges with three MO6 octahedra of next sheet
+    all prisms share one face with on MO6 octahedron and three edges with three MO6 octahedra of next sheet.
 ```